 The library at BTH subscribes to a number of encyclopedias which you, as a student, can use.
 Here you will find both general and subject specific encyclopedias, e.g. Encyclopædia Britannica and Encyclopedia of Computer Science.

 At Refseek you can find a list of online encyclopedias, most of the available for free.

 There are several possibilities for collaborating on, and sharing documents.
-The Linneaus University have compiled a guide with tips on suitable online tools for sharing, storing and editing documents.
-In Office 365 and Google Drive there are also spell checkers and several other text tools.
+The Linneaus University has compiled a guide with tips on suitable online tools for sharing, storing and editing documents.
+In Office 365 and Google Drive there are spell checkers and several other text tools.